 This was a problem for both doctors and patients.
 Patients often wouldn’t seek out legitimate medical treatment until they were so sick it was too late to help them, and doctors and hospitals were getting less business because only the rich and the deathly ill were seeking them out.

 In 1929 Baylor University in Dallas, Texas came up with a solution to this problem.
 For just 50¢ a month, people could buy insurance that would cover their hospitalizations should they get sick.
 They called this insurance “Blue Cross.”
-This was the birth of modern health insurance in the US.
+This could could arguably be called the birth of modern health insurance in the U.S.

 World War II changed all of that for a very unanticipated reason: employers started buying health insurance for their employees.
 There were two reasons employer sponsored health insurance became popular during World War II.
 First, there was a wage freeze during the war so employers couldn’t compete for good employees by offering them more money.
 In place of offering increased wages, employers started offering free health insurance as a benefit to attract good employees.